 Wi-Fi.
 The ability to connect wirelessly to the internet is an essential item on your checklist, so make sure Wi-Fi is included in your modular building specification.
 Of course, you’ll also need electricity (with cables preferably hidden from sight) to power your lights and IT equipment!

 So there you have it – a guide to some of the things you’ll want to include in your modular building specification.
 This isn’t a comprehensive list, but should give you some ideas to get started.
-If you’d like some more inspiration, why not check out our brochure to see what might be possible for your school.
+If you’d like some more inspiration, why not check out our brochure and our modular classroom guide to see what might be possible for your school.